FREE SHIPPING on orders of $85 or more

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bleckley were recorded, including Blackley, Blakely, Blakley, Blacklee, Blackely, Blackledge, Blacklege, Blatchly and many more.

 This web page shows only a small excerpt of our Bleckley research.
-Another 207 words (15 lines of text) covering the years 1321 and are included under the topic Early Bleckley History in all our PDF Extended History products.
+Another 207 words (15 lines of text) covering the years 1321 and are included under the topic Early Bleckley History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Bleckley Notables in all our PDF Extended History products.
+More information is included under the topic Early Bleckley Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Bleckley family moved to Ireland, but this topic is not covered in this excerpt.
-Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 101 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Bleckley family emigrate to North America: